terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/stack/sap-ready-to-go/README.md

-# IBM Cloud Catalog - Power Virtual Server for SAP HANA: 'SAP Ready PowerVS Stack'
+# IBM Cloud Catalog - Power Virtual Server for SAP HANA: 'SAP Ready PowerVS with VPC'

-The 'SAP Ready PowerVS Stack' is designed to simplify the deployment of an end-to-end SAP ERP software landscape on the IBM Power Virtual Server infrastructure into IBM Cloud.
+The 'SAP Ready PowerVS with VPC' is designed to simplify the deployment of an end-to-end SAP ERP software landscape on the IBM Power Virtual Server infrastructure into IBM Cloud.
 It combines the deployment of two [deployable architectures](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da#what-is-da) into one configuration and helps to deploy the SAP landscape via IBM Cloud [projects](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).

 # Summary
 ## Stack Deployment Outcome:
-The 'SAP Ready PowerVS Stack' solution offers two [deployable architectures](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da#what-is-da):
+The 'SAP Ready PowerVS with VPC' solution offers two [deployable architectures](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da#what-is-da):
 1. [Power Virtual Server with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global?kind=terraform&format=terraform&version=7cee3b92-c691-4394-aed5-b090cbffb403-global) - Standard variant: This architecture establishes an IBM Cloud® Power Virtual Server Infrastructure (PowerVS) that adheres to IBM Cloud's best practices and requirements.
 The infrastructure has following components:
     - A **VPC** with the following components:
         - One VSI for one management (jump/bastion) VSI,